-As we rejoice and project towards a glorious year ahead, unfortunately one thing still remains in our midst; “The Corona Virus”.
+As we welcome the beautiful spring, unfortunately one thing still remains in our midst; “The Corona Virus”.
 Somehow, we’re all learning to adapt to our new normal filled with sudden changes.
-Nevertheless while we await the famous vaccine, the sad truth is that COVID will be around for a while, even when travel resumes fully.
+Nevertheless while we await the vaccine, the sad truth is that COVID will be around for a while, even when travel resumes fully.
 Hence, it is important to at least have some insight on how to travel and explore while staying safe this year.

-These past months, despite the ongoing pandemic, I set out to travel to several destinations and got first hand experience on what it entails to be a tourist during a global pandemic.
+These past year, despite the ongoing pandemic, I set out to travel to several destinations and was able to get first hand experience on what it entails to be a tourist during a global pandemic.
 Believe me, it was an exciting but challenging experience, filled with so much knowledge.
 With that been said, today’s post is a compilation of all the lessons and tips that I gathered from exploring during COVID.